 One way lecturers helped support students would be to contextualise what was expected of a task word.
 For example, one lecturer commented that “what we would like students to do is to understand what it means to do an examination and what does this verb actually mean so we put the emphasis of the meaning on what the word expects them to carry out rather than what the word expects them to be able to yield.”
 Here then, it was essential to put the words into the context of use for the students.
 Clearly, this could only be done by someone with the necessary subject expertise.

-The importance of teaching the skills needed through dialogue in the context were also commented on.
-One lecturer related how ‘critical thinking’ was often taught as a standalone skill, but that this was ineffective.
+The importance of teaching the knowledge needed through dialogue in the context were also commented on.
+One lecturer related how ‘critical thinking’ was often taught acontextually, but that this was ineffective.
 Instead, they related how they taught critical thinking “with my second year fluid mechanics students… premarked their lab report submissions went over them in a tutorial handed them back and said right hand them in next week and I’ll mark the second version… class average up by 10%.”
 Similarly, another lecturer related how they would look at drafts for nursing students, and that “a half to a third of students will submit drafts” which was extremely helpful for grades as there are “issues around assessment terms” in that “when you say ‘explain’ do they know what is meant by ‘explain’? and… often they present written work that is superficial or descriptive and then you say to them this is, you know, this, in feedback, they don’t understand, I’ve just realised they don’t understand what is meant by that so then you have to explain in your feedback what is meant by that.”
-Importantly, this lecturer commented that “we have smaller numbers than other programmes” and thus looking at drafts was a possibility, for others this would inevitably be more challenging as their modules “as of September we will go to one intake of probably around 400 students, and I will then expect about 250 will be in my module once a year.”
+Importantly, this lecturer commented that “we have smaller numbers than other programmes” and thus looking at drafts was a possibility, for others this would inevitably be more challenging as for their modules, “as of September we will go to one intake of probably around 400 students, and I will then expect about 250 will be in my module once a year.”
 In some specific types of nursing, lecturers would say to students that for terms such as ‘vulnerability’, ‘attachment’ or ‘resilience’ that “they [the students] could go to a normal dictionary and look at the term but then we would say to them actually there’s difficulties with the dictionary definition and this is what it means and there’s literature actually in evidence to support that debate.”
 So what the lecturers would then do is to “introduce the theory and there are key concepts within that theory that then they will develop an understanding of.”

-Here then, the ways lecturers were able to support students specifically required significant resource, but unless they were able to do this, the pass mark would not be as high, and thus to assume that the students could do so as responsibilised (Bonnano, 2007) and resilient (Higgins & Larner, 2017) by going to decontextualized generic support and glossaries has to be a false assumption.
+Here then, the ways lecturers were able to support students specifically required significant resource, but unless they were able to do this, the pass mark would not be as high, and thus to assume that the students could do so as responsibilized (Bonnano, 2007) and resilient (Higgins & Larner, 2017) by going to decontextualized generic support and glossaries has to be a false assumption.
 Only by seeing the individual and subjective nature of the language through dialogue in its subject context would students be properly supported.